kubernetes/kubernetes/docs/devel/issues.md

 Priorities are "moment in time" labels, and what is low priority today, could be high priority tomorrow, and vice versa.
 As we move to v1.0, we may decide certain bugs aren't actually needed yet, or that others really do need to be pulled in.

 Here we define the priorities for up until v1.0.
-Once the Kubernetes project hits 1.0, we will revisit the scheme and update as appropriate.
+Once the LMKTFY project hits 1.0, we will revisit the scheme and update as appropriate.

 Definitions
 -----------